dymurray/apb-blogs/rocketchat-tutorial.md

 In the `deploymentConfig`, you'll see the environment variables expected by Rocket.Chat have been set to the parameter fields defined in `apb.yml`.
 We also added a `persistentVolumeClaim` to the deploymentConfig named `mongo-storage`.
 This means we will need to create a `persistentVolumeClaim` resource as well.

 The only value we haven't set yet is the `ROOT_URL` environment variable.
 To set this, we need to get the fully qualified route of where the application will exist on OpenShift.
-Let's uncomment the `route` and `service` resources that were generated and move them before the `deploymentConfig` resource so we can store the route and use it.
+Let's uncomment the `route` and `service` resources that were generated and move the `route` before the `deploymentConfig` resource so we can store and use it.
 Your provision role should now look like this:

 ```yaml
 - name: create rocketchat route